Long poem by

 It will take flight to escape a fight, because peace is what it prefers,

-When threatened it plays dead and upon feeling safe, will fly away and GO,
+When threatened it plays dead, then feeling safe, will fly away and GO,

-Weighing in at about an ounce and a half, it lives in cacti or a tree hole-
+Weighing about an ounce and a half, it lives in cacti or a tree hole-

 The Blakiston’s Fish Owl is over ten pounds, the heaviest owl you can find,

-The powerful Great Horned has no predators, except for those of its own kind,
+The powerful Great Horned has no predators, except for its own kind,

 The Great Grey is the longest, three feet total in length - that’s tall,